-The \status file includes the name of the monitored Foglight for Oracle agent, the result of the monitoring validation process - MONITORED, FAILED, or AGENT EXISTS - and the error message, in case the agent creation failed.
+The status file includes the name of the monitored Foglight for Oracle agent, the result of the monitoring validation process - MONITORED, FAILED, or AGENT EXISTS - and the error message, in case the agent creation failed.

-- i IMPORTANT: If all instances listed in the input CSV file passed the monitoring validation successfully, no additional file is created. - A file with input file's name and \new suffix (for example: if the input file is named input new).
+- i IMPORTANT: If all instances listed in the input CSV file passed the monitoring validation successfully, no additional file is created. - A file with input file's name and new suffix (for example: if the input file is named input, this file is named input_new).